 Students with pre-existing valid authorizations to study in Quebec and Canada at the collegial level (CAQ and study permit), may apply for admission to the Winter semester.
 In these cases, students should refer to Winter semester application deadlines.

 Students needing to obtain a student authorization to study in Canada, may only apply for the Fall semester by the March 1 deadline.
 (Students with pre-existing valid student authorization to study in Canada and Quebec at the collegial level, may apply for the Winter semester.
 In these cases, students should refer to Winter semester application deadlines.)
 Applicants are required to complete an online application form.
-The following must be submitted once the online application has been completed:
+The application is considered complete when the following has been provided:

-- If not paid online, payment by international money order for the application fee – $30.00 (Canadian funds) made payable to Dawson College.
+- An application fee of $30 paid on line or by international money order (Canadian funds) made payable to Dawson College.

-- For Dawson College only, applicants presenting academic credentials from outside Canada are required either
+- Applicants presenting academic credentials from outside Canada are required either

 - to pay an additional non-refundable fee of $50.00 for the evaluation of their secondary school credentials;

-- OR to obtain and submit an official attestation of equivalence from the Ministère de l’Immigration, de la Diversité et de l’Inclusion, MIDI – formerly MICC (recommended).
+- OR to obtain and submit an official attestation of equivalence from the Ministère de l’Immigration, de la Francisation et de l’Intégration, MIFI (recommended).

-- Secondary school transcripts / records, including all final matriculation examination scores.
+- Final and/or in-progress secondary school transcripts / records.
 Only certified copies of original documents or original documents are accepted.
 Applicants must include secondary school documents even if they have completed a higher level of education.

-- If applicable, any post-secondary transcripts / records: if applicant has previously attended a college or a university, he/she must have an official transcript sent directly to Dawson College by the Registrar of that institution.
+- If applicant has previously attended a college or a university, he/she must upload to the Dawson College Application Center, an official transcript issued by the Registrar of that institution.

 - All applicants whose mother tongue or whose secondary school language of instruction was not English should submit the result of either